CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Network, Key Variables, and Linear-Quadratic Regulators

 \subsubsection{Circularity of $\text{CO}_2$}

-The dynamics of the \emph{instantaneous circularity}, namely, $\lambda(t)$, is given after the following definition. \begin{definition}[\cite{zocco2025cirl}] A mass or flow is \emph{finite-time sustainable} if either it exits a nonrenewable reservoir or it enters a landfill, an incinerator, or the natural environment as a pollutant. \end{definition} Thus, the \emph{instantaneous circularity} is \cite{zocco2025cirl}
+The dynamics of the \emph{instantaneous circularity}, namely, $\lambda(t)$, is given after the following definition. \begin{definition}[ \cite{zocco2025cirl}] A mass or flow is \emph{finite-time sustainable} if either it exits a nonrenewable reservoir or it enters a landfill, an incinerator, or the natural environment as a pollutant. \end{definition}